 The Cardno ChemRisk View

-The abstract of the article can be found on the journal's website and a brief presentation of our results can be found here.
-If you would like a full copy of the paper, or if you have any questions regarding its content, please contact Dr. Jennifer Pierce.
+The abstract of the article is available here.
+If you would like a full copy of the paper, or if you have any questions regarding its content, please contact Dr. Shannon Gaffney.